polyipseity/information/special/academia/HKUST/COMP 2711H/problems.md

 Prove that {{$$1 + 2 + \cdots + n = \frac {n (n + 1)} 2 \qquad \forall n \in \mathbb N_0$$}}.

 - strategy ::: Induction, obviously.
+But you could also use the well-ordering principle here if you so desire...

 1. base case ::: The statement obviously holds when $n = 0$.
 2. induction ::: Assume $$\sum_{k = 1}^n k = \frac {n (n + 1)} 2$$ is true.
 Then $$\sum_{k = 1}^{n + 1} k = \sum_{k = 1}^n k + (n + 1) = \frac {n(n + 1)} 2 + (n + 1) = \frac{(n + 2)(n + 1)} 2$$.
 By induction, this holds for all natural numbers $\mathbb N_0$.